-After striking his first deal with a Ferengi named Nava, Quark heads off for a little rest.
+After striking a deal with a Ferengi named Nava, Quark heads off for a little rest.
 Leaving Rom and Krax to opine that killing such a benevolent Nagus would be suspicious.
 They need a new plan.

-Said plan involves tricking him with a fake negotiation on Stakoron II.
+Rom and Krax goes ahead with their plan which involves tricking Quark with a fake negotiation on Stakoron II.
 Arriving where his ship should be, Quark realizes he's about to be killed and usurped by Rom and Krax.
 As the two debate on who should do the honor, someone orders them to stop.

 This episode provides examples of:

 - Absence of Evidence: One of the things that tips Odo off that Zek is not dead is the absence of Mairhar'du at his funeral.

 - Almighty Janitor: The Grand Nagus argues that this is what his son should have been aiming for, letting Quark think he was running things while Krax ran events from the shadows.

 - Assassin Outclassin': Clearly, you have to be good at this to be Nagus; when Quark asks him for advice after someone threatens him, Zek is surprised it hasn't happened more than once by now.

 - Blessed with Suck: Quark is Grand Nagus.
 That means almost every Ferengi of note wants him dead, especially Krax.
 Rather tellingly he doesn't mind giving the position back to Zek when he reveals he was alive.